hurenkam/ezkvm/README.md

   virtio-vga-gl, and remote-viewer, but does seem to use a bit more cpu cycles than my current ubuntu oriole desktop (see below).
 - ### windows-11-gaming.yaml ###
-  This is a config file that i derived from my proxmox windows 11 gaming VM, and with the current ezkvm in combination with this config file, i can run that VM just fine from my EndeavourOS Gemini installation.
+  This is a config file that i derived from my proxmox windows 11 gaming VM, it is configured with GPU passthrough and looking-glass as viewer, and with the current ezkvm in combination with this config file, i can run that VM just fine from my EndeavourOS Gemini installation.
 - ### ubuntu-oriole-desktop.yaml ###